dre1902/imageboard/README.md

 # Overview

 This is an imageboard made with Django.
 It is a standard singular discussion imageboard.
 To run the server, create a folder called 'media' in the root and then within media create another folder called 'images'.
+And then run `python manage.py makemigarations` and `python manage.py migrate`.
 Then run `python manage.py runserver`.

 I made this to familiarize myself with Django and back-end web development.